openelb/website/content/en/docs/getting-started/configuration/configure-ip-address-pools-using-eip.md

 * `disable`: Specifies whether the Eip object is disabled.
 The value can be:

-  * `false`: PorterLB can assign IP addresses in the Eip object to new LoadBalancer services.
+  * `false`: PorterLB can assign IP addresses in the Eip object to new LoadBalancer Services.
-  * `true`: PorterLB stops assigning IP addresses in the Eip object to new LoadBalancer services.
-Existing services are not affected.
+  * `true`: PorterLB stops assigning IP addresses in the Eip object to new LoadBalancer Services.
+Existing Services are not affected.

 `status`: Fields under `status` specify the status of the Eip object and are automatically configured.
 When creating an Eip object, you do not need to configure these fields.

 * `occupied`: Specifies whether IP addresses in the Eip object have been used up.

-* `usage`: Specifies how many IP addresses in the Eip object have been assigned to services.
+* `usage`: Specifies how many IP addresses in the Eip object have been assigned to Services.
-* `used`: Specifies the used IP addresses and the services that use the IP addresses.
-The services are displayed in the `Namespace/Service name` format (for example, `default/test-svc`).
+* `used`: Specifies the used IP addresses and the Services that use the IP addresses.
+The Services are displayed in the `Namespace/Service name` format (for example, `default/test-svc`).

 * `poolSize`: Total number of IP addresses in the Eip object.